ethanwhite/swc-bootcamp-material/Lectures/shell.md

 If nothing happens then either there is nothing to complete or there is too much.
 A second ``<tab>`` will show you the available options.

+You can also use the up and down arrows to cycle through commands and edit only the part of a command that you want to change.

-Rule #1.
-If the computer can do it, let the computer do it.
+**Rule #1.
+If the computer can do it, let the computer do it.**

 ### Making directories